EPA sued over clean water rules to curb ocean acidification

 The EPA has acknowledged the harm posed to marine life from rising levels of carbon dioxide deposited in the ocean from fossil fuel combustion.
 Dissolved in seawater, CO2 reacts to form carbonic acid that stunts the ability of corals, shellfish and some plankton to produce calcium carbonate, the EPA says on a website about climate change.

-The EPA cited research showing that 28 percent of all carbon dioxide produced by the burning of fossil fuels over the past 250 years has been absorbed in the world's oceans.
+The agency cited research showing that 28 percent of all carbon dioxide produced by the burning of fossil fuels over the past 250 years has been absorbed in the world's oceans.

-(Reporting by Valerie Volcovici in Washington; Additional reporting and writing by Steve Gorman in Los Angeles; Editing by Michael Perry)
+Reporting by Valerie Volcovici in Washington; Additional reporting and writing by Steve Gorman in Los Angeles; Editing by Michael Perry and Matthew Lewis